 - 6.14 The coast is an important visitor attraction including the section that is within the Core Strategy area.
 Some sections tend to be favoured more than others, hotspots including the promenade and beaches at Roker, Seaburn and Grangetown (Arcus Consultancy Services, 2015; BSG Ecology, 2016).
 Furthermore, there are initiatives to promote coastal regeneration, such as at Seaburn and Roker (Policy HWS3).
-Whilst the coast attracts people on vacation, there are also shorter duration visits, typically by local residents, who wish to participate in recreation at the coast. - 6.15 Disturbance can arise from coastal recreation, and this has the potential to have an adverse impact on the SPA birds, i.e. nesting and feeding little tern, feeding and roosting migratory and wintering waders.
+Whilst the coast attracts people on vacation, there are also shorter duration visits, typically by local residents, who wish to participate in recreation at the coast. - Disturbance can arise from coastal recreation, and this has the potential to have an adverse impact on the SPA birds, i.e. nesting and feeding little tern, feeding and roosting migratory and wintering waders.
 There is also the potential for impacts on fragile coastal plant communities.
 Dogs, especially those that are off the lead, have been shown to increase the effect of disturbance of birds (Arcus Consultancy Services, 2015; BSG Ecology, 2016).
-The risk of disturbance occurring is greatest in the winter when the SPA / Ramsar birds are present; however, this is also the period when recreational levels are likely to be at their lowest.
+The risk of disturbance occurring is greatest in the winter when the SPA / Ramsar birds are present.